wjgilmore/hackerpair/README.markdown

 Before this data can be used in the seeders, it needs to be compiled using the following custom Artisan console command.
-The script will download two source files from GitHub and http://federalgovernmentzipcodes.us/, and then assemble a final seed file which will be used in Step #5:
+The script will download two source files from GitHub and http://federalgovernmentzipcodes.us/ (a free database containing zip code data), and then assemble a final seed file which will be used in Step #5:

     $ php artisan hackerpair:compile_zip_code_data